AdobeDocs/experience-platform.en/help/sandboxes/sandbox-tooling-api/overview.md

 ---
 # [!DNL Sandbox] tooling API guide

 The [!DNL Sandbox] tooling API provides several endpoints that allow you to export and import snapshots between sandboxes available to you within your organization.
 All interactions occur via HTTP endpoints.
-The source sandbox is checked for artifacts before exporting a snapshot.
+The source sandbox is checked for artifacts, which are the objects contained within a package, before exporting a snapshot.
 When an import request is made, an [!DNL Azure Blob] snapshot is obtained and utilized as a template to produce almost similar artifacts for the destination sandbox.
+See the [sandbox tooling](../ui/sandbox-tooling.md#objects-supported-for-sandbox-tooling) documentation for a list of supported objects and limitations.

 These endpoints are outlined below.
 Please visit the individual endpoint guides for details and refer to the [getting started guide](./getting-started.md) for important information on required headers, reading sample API calls, and more.

 ## Jobs {#jobs}

 The sandbox tooling jobs endpoint allows you to view a list of import jobs.
-See the [packages endpoint guide](./jobs.md) for more information on retrieving import jobs in the API.
+See the [jobs endpoint guide](./jobs.md) for more information on retrieving import jobs in the API.

 ## Packages {#packages}